Developers

 // media: [{ type: "audio"|"video"|"image", url?, media_type }] }

-// Note: audio entries never include a url — audio is a valued asset
+// Note: audio entries never include a url — audio remains protected

-console.log(results);// Get all blog posts by a specific artist
+console.log(results);// Get all releases by a specific artist

 const { results } = await res.json();

-// Each post's media array contains metadata (type, format) but no audio URLs
+// Each release's media array contains metadata (type, format) but no audio links

 results.forEach(c => {